doyaGu/BallancePlayer/README.md

 If you have any bugs or requests, please open an issue in this repository: [BallancePlayer](https://github.com/doyaGu/BallancePlayer).

 ## ChangeLog

+### v0.3.9 (2026-04-18)

+**New Features**

+- Added a built-in configuration dialog while keeping `ConfigTool.bat` as a compatibility launcher.
+- Added an in-game configuration entry through **[Alt] + [C]**.
+Saved changes take effect after restarting the game.
+- Player now opens the configuration dialog on startup when `Player.ini` is missing.

+**Bug Fixes**

+- Fixed command-line option parsing so short options, long options, and option values are handled correctly.
+- Fixed the configuration tool default path so it edits the same `Player.ini` used by Player.
+- Preserved existing `Player.ini` settings when saving changes from the configuration dialog.
+- Avoided saving temporary command-line overrides back into `Player.ini`.
+- Recomputed related paths after root path overrides.
+- Preserved in-session configuration edits when opening the configuration dialog during gameplay.
+- Report configuration save failures instead of silently ignoring them.
+- Updated the configuration tool launcher so it no longer shows a command-line window.
+- Accepted shorthand 16-bit pixel formats such as `RGB565` and `ARGB1555`.

+**Changes**

+- Improved VC6 and Virtools SDK build compatibility.
+- Added release packaging support for VC6 and MSVC 2022 builds.

 ### v0.3.8 (2025-09-25)